CloudLabs-MOC/Github-Advanced-Security/Labs/Lab-08.md

    > **Note:** This status will also be reflected on the Security Campaign page, but it may take a few minutes to update.

+    >**Note:** Even after sometime if you are not able to see the progress you can feel free to move to the next task/exercise as the progress is dependent on Copilot results this may vary.

 1. Click on the open alert as metioned below.

    ![](../images/a48.png)